 Total validity duration of the eTA

 As soon as you apply for a new passport, you also need to submit a new Canada eTA application to still be allowed to fly to Canada.
 The reason for this is simple: when boarding your flight to Canada, the airline will run your passport through a scanner.
-This will cross-reference your passport with a list of all approved and valid eTA’s.
-If you are carrying a new passport, then this passport number will not bring up an eTA, and you won’t be allowed to enter the plane.
-It is not possible to transfer an existing eTA to a new passport, you are required to apply for a completely new eTA, and to fill in your new passport number.
+This will cross-reference your passport with a list of all approved and valid eTAs.
+If you are carrying a new passport, then this passport number will not bring up an eTA, and you will not be allowed to board the plane.
+It is not possible to transfer an existing eTA to a new passport, you are required to apply for a completely new eTA and fill in your new passport number.

 Validity duration per trip to Canada

-Aside from the total validity duration of five years of five years, there is also a maximum duration of your stay in Canada.
+Aside from the total validity duration of five years, there is also a maximum duration of your stay in Canada.
 If you are travelling to Canada on an eTA, you can stay in the country for a maximum of 6 months.

 General requirements for validity

-If you applied for an eTA and received a confirmation that the application was approved, this doesn’t mean that the eTA is unequivocally valid and remains so.
-A number of things can lead to an approved eTA being declared invalid, and you being denied entry to Canada (or the plane to Canada).
-This concerns the following things: wrongly filling in information in the application form, an invalid passport, not meeting the requirements of the eTA, and changing the situation of the traveller.
+If you applied for an eTA and received a confirmation that the application was approved, this does not mean that the eTA is unequivocally valid and remains so.
+A number of things can lead to an approved eTA being declared invalid, and you being denied entry into Canada (or the plane to Canada).
+This concerns the following things: wrongly filling in information in the application form, an invalid passport, not meeting the requirements of the eTA, and changing the personal situation of the traveller.

 Wrongly filled in information

-If during the application, incorrect information is filled in, this can lead to the application being rejected or it being unjustly approved.
+If incorrect information is filled in during the application, this can lead to the application being rejected or it being unjustly approved.
 If it is rejected, you can submit a new eTA application.
 When it has been unjustly approved, a larger problem can occur.
 If an eTA is approved based on faulty information, this can make a traveller assume that they are allowed to go to Canada, even though the mistake can be found at any time, stopping the trip dead in its tracks.